matteoserva/MegaFuse/README.md

 This software is based on FUSE.

-The file are downloaded on the fly when requested and then cached to speedup processing.
+The files are downloaded on the fly when requested and then cached to speedup processing.
 The downloader will assign a higher priority to the requested chunk, and prefetch the remaining data.
 This allows also fast streaming of video files without prior encoding.